ulivz/w7/README.md

 - Is this project not the opposite of front-end engineering?

   No, the reason for the birth of this project is not to resist front-end engineering.
 It is only for the excessive development of front-end engineering.
 We often need a lot of construction processes to test a very simple function.
 With this project, it will be very useful when just testing some simple prototype features.
+In other words, it is more like an offline version of [**_codepan_**](https://codepan.net)

 ## Boilerplate